j0holo/C-project-layout/lib/README.md

-Libraries you use for your project.
+Libraries that will be used by this project.